 Not only do we have an inclusive curriculum structure but we also offer extra- curricular opportunities for our students to develop their practical ability, have fun or develop their theoretical knowledge of Physical Education through support classes.

 Our Key Stage 3 curriculum offers two lessons of Physical Education each week covering a range of sports and activities across each year.
 We aim to instil an enthusiastic and positive approach towards sports and physical activities to help students lead active, healthy lifestyles.
 We develop students’ practical ability, and appreciation of tactics and strategy, through individual and team sports as well as activities to promote health, fitness and well-being.
-We incorporate theoretical aspects from the academic courses in Physical Education into practical teaching to help students understand the next step in their learning if they opt for GCSE Physical Education or BTEC Sports Science in year 9.
+We incorporate theoretical aspects from the academic courses in Physical Education into practical teaching to help students understand the next step in their learning if they opt for OCR Sport Science or Health and Social Care in Key Stage 4.

 Our Key Stage 4 curriculum offers one lesson of Physical Education each week.
 Our aim is to motivate and inspire students to take responsibility for their own well-being and adopt a healthy, active lifestyle which we hope they will take with them when they leave Outwood Academy Ormesby.
-Students select options in both year 10 and 11 and within each activity indicate their preference to adopt a social pathway where they take an active part and enjoy sport and activities; select a developmental pathway where they will receive excellent coaching towards enhancing their performance; or a competitive pathway where students who have high levels of competency enjoy the rigours of competitive play.
+Students select options in both year 10 and 11 as to the pathway they wish to follow in PE.
+In each lesson the sport education model is used and an opportunity for students to take additional responsibility as coaches, leaders, officials and analysts.

 OCR National Level 1/2 Award in Sports Science